CharlottePrimiceri/ProbabilisticRobotics/README.md

   ```
 ### Least Squares

-- 1 iteration of the least squares algorithm: consider the whole dataset with epsilon = 1e-04.
+- 1 iteration of the least squares algorithm: consider the whole dataset with epsilon = 1e-04 or epsilon = 1e-03.
 The error is computed as the difference between the predicted pose of the laser wrt the baselink and its true pose.
 To find the kinematic parameters which minimize this error we need to perturb each one of their initial guess by adding and substracting an epsilon value:
 ```
 front_plus = robot_config_f(initial_state, max_enc_values, U, kinematic_parameters + perturbation)
 ```